Picatout/spider_web/readme.md

 ----------

 The audio circuit using only 2 pins there was 3 left and I decided to use them. pin **2** and **3** output a rectangular waveform 180&deg; out of phase coming from the
 **CWG** which is fed from the third PWM.
-The frequency of which is 200 Hertz with at continuously varying duty cycle in a triangular shape.
+The frequency of which is 200 Hertz with a continuously varying duty cycle in a triangular shape.
 The output of this PWM is on pin **7** and feed **D5** LED.
 The effect is varying LED intensity producing a heart beat effect.

 But the same signal on pins **2** and **3** has a complelely different effect on bicolors LEDs **D4** and **D6**. the effect is of a gradual color change from RED to